gomorpheus/morpheus-docs/backups/backups.rst

 Backup Schedules
 ----------------

-Backup Execution Schedules can be configured and managed in `Provisioning > Automation > EXECUTE SCHEDULING`.
+Backup Execution Schedules can be configured and managed in |LibAutExe|.
 An execution schedule stores only the interval at which some execution should be run.
 To create a new backup job with this schedule, navigate to `Backups > Backups` and click "+ADD".
 In the final step of creating the backup job we are able to select any of our created execution schedules.
 The Default Backup Schedule set in `Administration -> Backups` will be selected when creating a backup job and not specifying an execution schedule.

 Configuring Backups during Provisioning